-- 6.1.
-Only those persons authorized by the DCO will be allowed in the collection station. - 6.2.
-Any student-athlete with an academic obligation that conflicts with a scheduled testing time may defer testing by notifying the DCO and requesting to reschedule.
-A student-athlete may also request to reschedule testing time, and the DCO may in their discretion agree to reschedule testing, for any reason previously approved by the NCAA-designated drug-testing agency, sickness, injury or a desire to avoid interruption of a previously scheduled competition event.
+6.1.
+Only those persons authorized by the DCO will be allowed in the collection station.
+To maintain confidentiality, audio or video recording of any portion of the collection process is impermissible.

+6.2.
+Any student-athlete with an academic obligation that conflicts with a scheduled testing time may postpone testing by notifying the DCO and requesting to reschedule.
+A school representative and/or student-athlete may also request to reschedule testing time, and the DCO may in their discretion agree to reschedule testing, for any reason previously approved by the NCAA-designated drug-testing agency, sickness, injury or a desire to avoid interruption of a previously scheduled competition event.